 Richard Hancock is an artist, photographer, and researcher, based in Berlin and working internationally.
 His multi-disciplinary practice engages with issues of power, value, consent and desire; commonly in relation to questions around social class, queerness, lineage and heritage.

-Since 2001, he has collaborated with Traci Kelly on the project hancock & kelly exploring questions of collaboration, identity, and inter-subjectivity.
+Since 2001, he has worked together with Traci Kelly on the project hancock & kelly exploring questions of collaboration, identity, and inter-subjectivity.
 The resulting works have been a series of visceral and queer encounters, both moving and spectacular.

 An Empire, his multi-year research project with Litsa Kiousi, is an exploration of the histories, atrocities, presents and futures of empire building.
 Through a collaborative dialogue, the artists map the tide of European history, and grapple with the complexity of existence in a modern empire.